MahmoudAdly/alico/README.md

 -----
 To setup the project on your server:

- - Clone the project
+1- Clone the project

- - Install composer dependencies
+2- Install composer dependencies

     php ./composer.phar install

- - Create a MySQL database.
+3- Create a MySQL database.

- - Copy the .env template file and fill it with the database credentials.
+4- Copy the .env template file and edit the database credentials.

     cp ./.env.php.template ./.env.php
     nano ./.env.php

- - Now the project is ready to start.
+5- Now the project is ready to start.
 It only needs data.

 Processing
 ----------